whosonfirst/go-whosonfirst-dist-publish/README.md

 # go-whosonfirst-dist-publish

-Go package for working with Who's On First distributions.
+Go package for publishing Who's On First distributions.

 ## Install